Vessel Sourcing Service

 Operational Suitability

-• Crew readiness and management arrangement
+• Crew readiness and management plan

 • Flag and class continuation feasibility